-We all probably use our cell phone in the toilet every now and then.
-We use them to make phone calls, send text messages, or even swipe through our timelines.
+We all probably use the cell phone in the toilet every now and then.
+We tag along with our phones in order to make phone calls, send text messages, or even swipe through our timelines.

 Sometimes, we just want to ogle through those images and videos that are for our eyes only!